Your Checklist for Starting a Business in Colorado

 Filing the Proper Paperwork

-The Chamber of Commerce has a checklist3 for filing LLC paperwork in Colorado that includes registering the business name, designating an agent, filing articles of organization, and more.
+The Chamber of Commerce has a checklist for filing LLC paperwork in Colorado that includes registering the business name, designating an agent, filing articles of organization, and more.

 You’ll also need to obtain an employer Tax ID number, especially if you plan to hire employees to staff your new business.
 This step sets up your business entity with the IRS and will be the start of filing proper taxes.

 Is it free to start a business in Colorado?
-No. There are fees involved with paperwork filing4, and there will be start-up costs to launch your business, just like in any state.
+No. There are fees involved with paperwork filing, and there will be start-up costs to launch your business, just like in any state.

 Set Up Finances and Banking